Nerve damage from diabetes - self-care

 - To recommend shoes and socks that are right for you.

-American Diabetes Association website.
-10. Microvascular complications and foot care: standards of medical care in diabetes-2020.
+American Diabetes Association.
+12. Retinopathy, neuropathy, and foot care: standards of medical care in diabetes-2022.